jonathanstowe/Raku-Sys-Utmp/README.md

 if it is available but will attempt to provide its own if the OS doesn't have that.
-Because the implementation of getutent() differs between various OS and the C part of this module needs to provide a consistent interface to Perl it may not represent all the data that is available on a particular system, similarly there may be documented attributes that are not captured on some OS.
+Because the implementation of getutent() differs between various OS and the C part of this module needs to provide a consistent interface to Raku it may not represent all the data that is available on a particular system, similarly there may be documented attributes that are not captured on some OS.